ongres/stackgres/doc/content/en/03-tutorial/01-pre-requisites/02-k8s-environment/_index.md

 title: Kubernetes environment
 weight: 2
 url: tutorial/prerequisites/kubernetes-environment
+description: Details about the kubernetes set up to run the tutorial.
 ---

 To install and run StackGres you need a functional Kubernetes environment.
 In principle, any K8s compliant environment